-Lydia E Auger was 36 years old when Thomas Edison patents the motion picture camera.
+Lydia E Auger was 24 years old when Thomas Edison demonstrates incandescent lighting to the public for the first time, in Menlo Park, New Jersey.
 Thomas Alva Edison was an American inventor and businessman, who has been described as America's greatest inventor.
 He developed many devices that greatly influenced life around the world, including the phonograph, the motion picture camera, and the long-lasting, practical electric light bulb.
 Dubbed "The Wizard of Menlo Park", he was one of the first inventors to apply the principles of mass production and large-scale teamwork to the process of invention, and is often credited with the creation of the first industrial research laboratory.

 Lydia E Auger was 53 years old when Ford puts the Model T car on the market at a price of US$825.
 Ford Motor Company is an American multinational automaker headquartered in Dearborn, Michigan, a suburb of Detroit.
 It was founded by Henry Ford and incorporated on June 16, 1903.
 The company sells automobiles and commercial vehicles under the Ford brand and most luxury cars under the Lincoln brand.
 Ford also owns Brazilian SUV manufacturer Troller, an 8% stake in Aston Martin of the United Kingdom, and a 49% stake in Jiangling Motors of China.
 It also has joint-ventures in China, Taiwan, Thailand, Turkey, and Russia.
 The company is listed on the New York Stock Exchange and is controlled by the Ford family; they have minority ownership but the majority of the voting power.